kevingonzalez7997/Deployment_4/README.md

 - User Name will be Github user and the password is the generated key in GitHub

 ### 6. Configure nginx
 In the last version, ElasticBean stalk was used to deploy our application.
 This was replaced by Nginx, a popular open-source web server and reverse proxy server software.
 It is commonly used to serve web content, handle incoming web requests, and act as a load balancer for distributing traffic across multiple servers or applications.
 After ngnix has been installed it must also be configured.
-Since port 80 is already in use for "HTTP", 20 for SSH, and 8080 for Jenkins we went with 5000.
+Since port 80 is already in use for "HTTP", 20 for SSH, and 8080 for Jenkins.
+The application can be accessed through both 5000 and 8000.
+On port 5000 nginx is running and redirecting to port 8000 where gunicorn is running.
+This is implemented to separate the web tire and the application tire.
 That is why in the first edit we swapped out 80 to 5000.
 For the location, we made it so the link can be reached through port 8000.
+The data tier is the .json file where the application data is stored.
 Run the following to edit
 `sudo nano /etc/nginx/sites-enabled/default`